aster-droide/ia-team-project/README.md

 ## Installation

-In [this folder](code/individual/astrid/full-implementation/build_zips) two zip files are provided with a compiled version of the application for Mac and Windows.
+In [this folder](code/individual/astrid/full-implementation/build_zips) two zip files are provided with a compiled version of the application for Mac and Windows*.
 These applications include all dependencies and can be run directly on respective platforms.

 Alternatively, the application can be launched directly by running the [academic_search_ui.py](code/individual/astrid/full-implementation/academic_search_ui.py) file.

+* application should run on Linux also but this has not yet been tested.

 ## Usage